SoftwareAG/c8y-releasenotes/content/release-10-16-0/announcements-10-16-0.md

 ```
 The change will be introduced to improve the consistency between different Cumulocity IoT protocols.

-##### Breaking change in the Inventory API - unsupported query parameters will be rejected

-As of release 10.17+, it will no longer be possible to pass unsupported HTTP query parameters.
-This means that also all requests with wrongly typed parameters will be rejected.
-This change affects the Inventory API (the same change affects Alarms, Events and Measurements APIs as announced in [release 10.15](/release-10-15-0/announcements-10-15-0)).

 #### Implemented

 ##### Breaking change in the Measurements API - several APIs will no longer be supported when "enhanced time-series support" is enabled